Tag Archives: David Bolotin

 Donne’s Undertaking

-• The poem (quoted below) has a sound that impressed me when first I read it, more than thirty years ago.
+1. The poem (which I transcribe below) has a sound that impressed me when I first read it, more than thirty years ago.

-• of recognizing what is good for its own sake;
+• of recognizing what is good for its own sake, and

-• of climbing a rung or two on Diotima’s ladder or stairway of love, recounted by Socrates in Plato’s Symposium (211c):
+• of climbing a rung or two on Diotima’s ladder of love.

 Analytic Geometry and Donne’s complete poetry